cashmerebuffalo/Auto-Rune-Reminder-LoL/README.md

 If you wish to uninstall the program, just delete the program and delete the shortcut located in the startup folder along with config.json file

+To do this, you will first need to go into your config.json file which can be edited through notepad and will need to replace "0" with "1" beside "breakPR"

+More info located inside the config.json file

 ***THIS PROGRAM ONLY WORKS ON WINDOWS*** Tested only on windows 10